Updated: 10th of December, 2019

 Again, you also benefit from the brand name, as Eheim are known for their durability and quiet workflow.

-If you are providing a full-blown underwater experience for your aquatic turtle pets I can recommend that you consider getting a Fluval 206 as your filter of choice.
+If you are providing a full-blown underwater experience for your aquatic turtle pets I can recommend that you consider getting a Fluval 206 or 207 as your filter of choice.

 The only thing I’d consider a con with this Fluval product is the initial setup and priming, as it’s not very newbie-friendly.

-To optimally filter a 40-gallon tank for turtles you should get:
+To optimally filter a 40-gallon tank for aquatic turtles you could get:

 - Penn Plax Cascade 1200 canisters – for an aquarium that’s full of water.

 - Penn Plax Cascade 700 canister – If the turtle’s tank has a basking area and is only half-full of water.

 The best filter for a 40-gallon turtle tank that’s filled with water would have a GPH rate of at least 240 units.
 For this reason, I can recommend getting a Cascade 1000 or a Cascade 1200.

 The first will spin the water for a maximum of 6 times per hour, but that’s with 0 decor and almost no filter media to slow the circulation down.

 A much better option would be the 1200 one, which nets you around 315 GPH, or roughly 8 times of hourly water turnover.